wp-plugins/kalins-post-list/readme.txt

 *added php_function shortcode to allow custom PHP injection

 = 3.1 =
-*removed both name and category order-by options, because they don't work anymore due to changes in the WordPress core.
-I'm hoping eventually to write a manual sort function and add these back in
 *removed contextual help and added a link to the same help page on my website. this help menu was causing a problem with a small number of users who had XML support issues in their PHP installation.
 The help page is still available in the plugin source files
 *added [post_content] shortcode back into the documentation after I accidentally deleted it *removed global $post object from comments callback.
 Fixes bug where an extra post was being added to the page when this shortcode was used
 *Did same thing for php_function callback to fix the same issue. using php_function now requires you to pass in the necessary information through the shortcode parameter
+*removed a bunch of orderby options because they had stopped working in recent WordPress core upgrades

 == Upgrade Notice ==